hbkhrishi0412-afk/reride--2-/MONGODB_SETUP_GUIDE.md

 ```

 ### 🔒 Security Notes
-- The connection string contains credentials - keep it secure
+- **CRITICAL**: Never commit MongoDB credentials to version control
-- Consider using environment variables in production
+- Use environment variables for all sensitive configuration
 - The `@` symbol in passwords must be URL-encoded as `%40`
+- Store credentials in `.env` file (not tracked by git)
+- Use MongoDB Atlas IP whitelist for additional security
+- Regularly rotate database passwords

 ### ✅ TypeScript Errors Fixed
 - ✅ Removed `id` field from User objects (MongoDB uses `_id`)